sdx6/leaf/README.md

 # Contributing

+Anyone is welcome to make a package for `leaf`

-Contributions to actual code is not really needed, all bases have been covered as far as necessary quick-lookup informationn
+Contributions to actual code is not really needed, all bases have been covered as far as necessary quick-lookup information goes

 If your distribution is not supported by `leaf`, and you want to make it supported, fork the repository, and make a pull request with your distribution included